ParubokMotorniy/WoodsRPG/README.md

 [Check out the gameplay here.](https://youtu.be/WE6O2VQ0vOI)

-I also pride myself on creating ***extremely realistic levels*** that completely immerse the player into the game's world.
+I also pride myself on creating ***quite realistic levels*** that immerse the player into the game's world.

-I believe that this project is rather a presentation of my infinite passion for games, since I really spent a whole lot of time perfecting the code and levels' visuals in particular.

 **Note**: I do not author any of the visual assets used in the project.